Step 8. Specify Policy Schedule

 - To run the job repeatedly throughout a day with a specific time interval, select Periodically every.
 In the field on the right, select the necessary time unit: Hours or Minutes.

-- [For backup job managed by backup server] To define the permitted time window for the job, click Schedule and use the time table.
+- To define the permitted time window for the job, click Schedule and use the time table.
 In the Start time within an hour field, specify the exact time when the job must start.

 A repeatedly run job is started by the following rules: